dafneolca/surf-tripper/README.md

 # BASICS DONE: SEE COMMENTS:
-# Sign up
-As a none registered user I want to be able to sign up.
-TO DO: CONNECT DATA TO DB - IMPROVE DESCRIPTION + IMPROVE CSS

 # Create Upcoming trip
 As a registered user I want to be able to create an upcoming trip.
 TO DO: create trip ONLY if registered

-# Login
-As a registered user I want to be able to log in